mattbrailsford/mattbrailsford.dev/README.md

 [MIT](LICENSE.md)

 ## Credit
 This project is highly inspired by [Matteo Rigon's GitHub discussions powered blog](https://reego.dev/).
-I've taken a lot of inspiration from [his setup](https://github.com/reegodev/reego.dev) and adapted it to suit my needs.
+I've learnt a lot from [his setup](https://github.com/reegodev/reego.dev) and adapted it to suit my needs.